CiucurDaniel/FlutterCourse/README.md

    <h4>Homework 3 - Tic Tac Toe</h4>
   <p>Description: Tic Tac Toe game implmented in Flutter using GridView and InkWell for detection taps on tiles.</p>

+  <h4>Homework 3 - Translate app</h4>
+  <p>Description: Translate app has a grid of buttons with phrases like "hello" "how are you" and when tapped an audio spelling the phrase will play.
+The audio was from the assets folder.</p>

 ## Getting Started